fomedi/roaming-dogs-chile/README.md

 ## Contact

-**Francisco O. Mardones** — Division of Global Agriculture and Food Systems, Royal (Dick) School of Veterinary Studies, The University of Edinburgh, UK.
+**Fernando O. Mardones** — Division of Global Agriculture and Food Systems, Royal (Dick) School of Veterinary Studies, The University of Edinburgh, UK.